StanekFr/StanekFr.github.io/index.md

 ### Other
 <p>
-In my spare time, I enjoy sleeping, having good food, traveling, and I like all kinds of sports :)
+In my spare time, I enjoy sleeping, eating good food, traveling, and I like all kinds of sports :)
 </p>